 - European Statistics Code of Practice in English, 2017 version (PDF)

 The European Commission confirmed the Code of Practice in 2005.
 The present version was approved by the European Statistical System Committee in 2017.
-The Quality Assurance Framework QAF is version 1.1 from 2012.
-A reviewed version of the QAF is forthcoming during 2019.
+The Quality Assurance Framework QAF is version 2.0 from 2019.

 The 16 principles of the European Statistics Code of Practice cover the institutional environment, the statistical production processes and the output of statistics.